Maureen McCormick: 2007–present: Reality series and other work

 McCormick released her autobiography, Here's the Story: Surviving Marcia Brady and Finding My True Voice, on October 14, 2008.
 It debuted at number four on The New York Times bestseller list, where it stayed for three weeks.
 The book was published by HarperCollins and was acquired by Director of Creative Development Lisa Sharkey.
 While promoting the book, McCormick was a guest on many news and talk shows such as Access Hollywood, The Howard Stern Show, Good Day L.A., and Paula's Party.
-The Today Show aired an interview with McCormick about the book rather than switch to a story about the 2008 recession.
-McCormick said that a film would likely be made about her autobiography.

 Also in 2008, she joined the cast of the CMT reality show Gone Country, where she competed for a recording contract.
 This led to a spin-off reality series called Outsiders Inn, in which she opened a bed and breakfast in Newport, Tennessee.
 In 2008, McCormick became a spokesperson for Children International.
 In March 2009, McCormick appeared on Comedy Central's roast of Larry the Cable Guy.

 In 2015, McCormick appeared in the Australian version of I'm a Celebrity...Get Me Out of Here!, where she lasted 42 days and was the last evictee before the finale.

 On August 30, 2016, McCormick was revealed as one of the celebrities who would compete on season 23 of Dancing with the Stars.
 She was partnered with professional dancer Artem Chigvintsev.
 McCormick and Chigvintsev were eliminated on the seventh week of competition and finished in 8th place.
 She joined with the other surviving main cast members of The Brady Bunch in the 2019 television series A Very Brady Renovation on HGTV.

-In 2021, McCormick paired up with contractor/decorator Dan Vickery in HGTV's new series "Frozen in Time", a new home remodeling series.
+In 2020, she was named a global ambassador for Special Olympics International.
+In 2021, McCormick paired up with contractor/decorator Dan Vickery in HGTV's new series Frozen in Time, a home remodeling series.